oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 base_url  = "okta.com"
 ```

 Replace each of the placeholder values above with those from your Okta org.
 For example, you should use the subdomain of your Okta org to fill in the `org_name` value.
-If the address of your Okta instance is `dev-1234.okta.com` then your `org_name` would be `dev-1234`.
+If the address of your Okta instance is `dev-1234.okta.com`, then your `org_name` would be `dev-1234`.
 The value for `base_url` should be everything that comes after the org name (e.g., `okta.com`) so be sure to update this value if you are using an `okta-emea` or `oktapreview` org.

 Next, you will need to generate the `api_token` value.
 To generate a new Okta API token, log into your Okta administrator console as a superuser and select **Security** > **API** > **Tokens (tab)** from the navigation menu.
-Next, click the **Create Token** button and give your token a name, then click **Create Token** and copy the newly generated token.
+Next, click the **Create Token** button, give your token a name, click **Create Token**, and copy the newly generated token.
 Save this in a separate `secret.auto.tfvars` file excluded from Git or in an environment variable named `TF_VAR_api_token`.

 Next, create a new file named `identity.tf` and add the following: